 - Mind's Eye - Critical hit damage and melee damage is improved.

-- Sweet Release - When an enemy dies due to Phaselock regenerative life orbs appear that seek out you and your party and heal you.
+- Sweet Release - When an enemy dies due to Phaselock regenerative life orbs appear that seek out Maya and her party and heals them.

 - Flicker - Chance to cause status effects is increased.